guoyu07/laratabs/readme.md

 Then in your view echo `$tabs` wherever you want the tabs to appear.

-IMPORTANT: if you are using the blade syntax with Laravel 5 you need to use the "escape-raw-tags" blade syntax, otherwise the HTML will be echoed as text.
+IMPORTANT: if you are using the blade syntax with Laravel 5 you need to use the HTML echo syntax, otherwise the HTML will be escaped and echoed as text.

 So instead of `{{ $tabs }}` use `{!! $tabs !!}`.